Taking care of ourselves in Midlife

 Consider starting and ending your day without electronics in front of you.
 You really will be okay without your phone in your hand, I promise!

 Particularly at the end of the day, by steering clear of the stuff that can get us worked up, emotional, addicted to seeing ‘more’, etc. we can prepare for a good night’s sleep without all that junk in our head.
+Consider creating a healthy evening routine to end your day.

 Except for the Kindle, of course, as a source of reading material that puts me nicely to sleep in about 3 minutes. 🙂